kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 <<< ./snippets/ChatView.js.snippet:1[js]

-Now we need to create ou `ChatView` class and bind a `handleSendMessage` property to an `onSendMessage` function that will call the props parent function.
+Now we need to create our `ChatView` class and create an `handleSendMessage` function that will call the props parent function `onHandleSendMessage`.

 <<< ./snippets/ChatView.js.snippet:2[js]